-This course provides the foundation for understanding normal child, adolescent and adult development.
+This course provides the foundation for understanding normal child, adolescent, and adult development.
 Emphasis is placed on determinants of cognitive and personality factors that can impact the rehabilitation process.
+Prerequisite: Consent of instructor

 MRC 5202 COUNSELING FAMILY SYSTEMS 2 SEMESTER HOURS